sbernauer/pixelpicasso/README.md

 -p: Server port
 -i: Ignore broken broken pipe
 -t: Number of threads used for flooding
+-d The id of the pen to use to draw
 -h: Show usage
 ```
 Tipp: Only use one thread! (unless you can specify different pens)